 - Laser resurfacing, which uses a laser to reshape the skin.

 Avoiding cosmetics and skin products that cause allergic reactions can prevent a reddened nose.
-People with seasonal or respiratory allergies may benefit from allergy medications or from regularly cleaning the nose with a saline spray.
+People with seasonal or respiratory allergies may benefit from products available for purchase over the counter or online, such as allergy medications or saline nasal spray.

 Gently blotting the nose with a soft cloth can help prevent irritation and redness.
 Moisturizing creams can also help, especially if the skin looks scaly and dry.

 Addressing dry skin

 Treatments for dry skin may include oatmeal products, steroid creams, and eczema moisturizers such as E45.

 Dry skin requires additional moisture, so using a thick moisturizing cream may help.
 People with eczema may need to experiment with various remedies, as some people find that foods, allergens, or stress can trigger eczema flare-ups.